-Pushkar Singh Dhami to continue as Uttarakhand chief minister, says BJP
+Pushkar Singh Dhami to continue as Uttarakhand chief minister despite losing poll, says BJP

-Dhami, who had lost his seat in the recently held state elections, would have to get elected in a bye-poll within six months of taking oath.
+Dhami, who had lost his seat in the recently held state elections, will have to get elected in a bye-poll within six months of taking oath.

 The Bharatiya Janata Party on Monday announced that Pushkar Singh Dhami will remain the chief minister of Uttarakhand, ANI reported.
+In the recently held state polls, Dhami had lost the Khatima seat to Congress candidate Bhuwan Chandra Kapri by a margin of 6,579 votes.

+His party, however, won a clear majority, bagging 47 of the 70 seats in the state.
+The BJP’s decision to retain Dhami as the chief minister means he would have to get elected in a bye-poll within six months of taking oath.
+He would be contesting a seat that one of the elected BJP MLAs would vacate.

-The decision was taken at a meeting of the BJP Legislature Party in Dehradun.
+Earlier on Monday, the BJP Legislature Party held a meeting in Dehradun where the decision on Dhami was taken.

 “Pushkar Singh Dhami has been elected as the Leader of the Legislative Party,” Defence Minister Rajnath Singh, who attended the meeting, told reporters.
 “I congratulate him, I am confident that under his leadership Uttarakhand will make rapid progress.”